-- Adjunct Professor of Toxicology, University of Kansas Medical Center (2017-2021). - Adjunct Professor of Toxicology, University of Michigan (2004-2012).
-Term expired in fall of 2012. - Adjunct Clinical Professor of Medicine, University of California at Irvine (1996-2005)

-- Visiting Scholar at Harvard School of Public Health (1996-1997). - Adjunct Professor in Toxicology, University of Massachusetts (1993-2006) - Adjunct Professor, University of Texas, School of Public Health in Houston (1985-1989) - Adjunct Professor, Purdue University, Department of Toxicology/Pharmacology (1983-1984) - Visiting Professor, University of Bridgeport, Department of Mechanical Engineering (1983) - Graduate Instructor and Adjunct Professor of Industrial Hygiene and Industrial Toxicology, Purdue University (1978-1982).
+- Adjunct Professor of Toxicology, Kansas University Medical Center (KUMC) (2017-2024) - Adjunct Professor of Toxicology, University of Michigan (2004-2012). - Adjunct Clinical Professor of Medicine, University of California at Irvine (1996-2005) - Visiting Scholar at Harvard School of Public Health (1996-1997) - Adjunct Professor in Toxicology, University of Massachusetts (1993-2006) - Adjunct Professor, University of Texas, School of Public Health in Houston (1985-1989) - Adjunct Professor, Purdue University, Department of Toxicology/Pharmacology (1983-1984) - Visiting Professor, University of Bridgeport, Department of Mechanical Engineering (1983) - Graduate Instructor and Adjunct Professor of Industrial Hygiene and Industrial Toxicology, Purdue University (1978-1982).
 Taught all undergraduate and graduate courses in industrial hygiene and industrial toxicology.
 Had the largest undergraduate program in industrial hygiene in the United States in 1982.